couponpocket/couponpocket-api/README.md

 #### docker

 - `./develop start` - Stats the environment in background and serve the application at localhost
+- `./develop stop` - Stops the environment
+- `./develop install` - Install the Application when needed and install dependencies
 - `./develop build` - Build docker containers
 - `./develop run app bash` - Run bash environment in app container